BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Experimental Analysis

 { }

-\textbf{Effect of poisoning ratio, trigger size \& trigger edge density: } To fully understand how the attack design parameters (poisoning ratio, trigger size \& trigger edge density) influence the performance, we varied them once at a time fixing all the other configurable parameters and flexible options to our default settings.
-These parameters fundamentally maintain the balance between the effectiveness and stealthiness, with optimum value of these parameters depends on the dataset characteristic.
+\textbf{\textit{Effect of Poisoning Ratio, Trigger Size \& Edge Density: }} To fully understand how the attack design parameters (poisoning ratio, trigger size \& trigger edge density) influence the performance, we vary them once at a time while fixing all the other configurable parameters and flexible options as our default settings.

-For evaluating the impact of these parameter on dataset with node features (\(1^{st}\) type datasets), we evaluated these parameters on Cifar10 dataset, where the prediction depends on global level embeddings which is a combination of all the available embeddings (node features, edge feature, graph level feature) and connections among the nodes.
-Table \ref{table:attack_trigger_size}, \ref{table:attack_poisoning_ratio}, \ref{table:attack_trigger_edge_density} summarized the impact of poisoning ratio, trigger size and trigger edge density and poisoning ratio respectively on Cifar10 dataset where each parameter is varied individually while all other configurable parameters were set at the default settings.
-We achieved very high ASRs for a wide range of all of these parameters.
-Although the ASR with just 1\% poisoning ratio is above 99\%, still the ASRs increase with gretaer value of poisoning ratio and the it was a perfect 100\% for posioning ratio 30\%.
-But it compromised the clean accuracy of the model increasing the CAD from 0.52\% for 1\% poisoning ratio to 11.33\% for 30\% poisoning ratio.
+For evaluating the impact of these parameters on dataset with node features (\(1^{st}\) type datasets), we evaluate these parameters on CIFAR-10 dataset, where the prediction depends on global level embeddings which is a combination of all the available embeddings (node features, edge feature, graph level feature) and connections among the nodes.
+Table \ref{table:attack_poisoning_ratio}, \ref{table:attack_trigger_size} and \ref{table:attack_trigger_edge_density} summarize the impact of poisoning ratio, trigger size and edge density respectively on CIFAR-10 dataset where each parameter is varied individually while all other configurable parameters are set at the default settings.
+We achieve significantly high ASRs for a wide range of all of these parameters.
+The ASR of 1\% poisoning ratio is above 99\%, while it increases to a 100\% ASR for poisoning ratio at 30\%.
+The downside of increased poison ratio is the drop of model clean accuracy from 52.04\% to 41.23\%.

+For datasets that lacks node feature matrices containing only topological information (\(2^{nd}\) type dataset), we use degree and node as the node feature for both original graph as well as the trigger design.
+To this end, the classification exclusively depends on the structure of the graph, which makes setting trigger size and edge density become substantially critical.
+Unlike (\(1^{st}\)) type of datasets with rich node features that exhibit robustness across parameter ranges, topology-based datasets demand deliberate tuning of trigger size and edge density due to their complex relationship.
+To comprehensively evaluate the impact of trigger size and edge density, we use different trigger sizes {1\%, 2\%, 5\%, 10\% and 20\%} and vary the trigger edge density from 1\% to 100\% for each of trigger size values.
+We use Reddit-Multi-12k for evaluation.